IlyaLab/gssnng/README.md

 Some methods have some additional options.
 They are passed as a dictionary, method_params={param_name: param_value}.

+    geneset_overlap: {'threshold': 0}

+The geneset overlap compares the smoothed value or rank of geneset genes to the threshold.
+If ranked=False, then ranks are used.

     singscore:  {'normalization': 'theoretical'}, {'normalization': 'standard'}

 The singscore manuscript describes the theoretical method of standarization which involves determining the theoretical max and minimum ranks for the given gene set.